viercc/golfing-haskell-exts-judge/README.md

 # Autojudge "Golfing language extensions"

-A code gold challenge decribed in [this post by Taylor Fausak](https://dev.to/tfausak/golfing-language-extensions-2obl) drowned some people into madness of this strange code golf.
+A code gold challenge decribed in [this post by Taylor Fausak](https://dev.to/tfausak/golfing-language-extensions-2obl) drowned some people into madness.

 Manually judging validness was so tiresome and error-prone.
 This program automates it.